-President Barack Obama had instituted the Fiduciary rule as part of the 2010 Dodd-Frank bill where financial advisers would be obligated to act solely in the best interests of consumers when managing their retirement accounts.
+President Barack Obama had instituted the Fiduciary rule as part of the 2010 Dodd-Frank bill where financial advisers would be obligated to act solely in the best interests of their clients when managing their retirement accounts.
 What could be more simpler?

-Well the republican President Donald Donald Trump couldn’t stand this stance of decency and fairness.
+Well the republican President Donald Donald Trump couldn’t stand this rule that protected workers’ retirement savings.
 Around February 3, 2017, he signed a memorandum to roll back President Obama’s fiduciary rule.

-But to add insult to injury, there was a delay instituted until July 2019, where consumers were invited to comment on this action by the president to the US Department of Labor (DOL).
-As per the Wall Street Journal research, a large portion of the comments received by the DOL, have been proven to be fake, just as what happened over the recent net-neutrality decision designed to roll back its protections, enacted by President Obama.
+But to add insult to injury, there was a delay instituted until July 2019, where consumers were invited to comment on this rollback order by the president on the website of the US Department of Labor (DOL).
+As per the Wall Street Journal research, a large number of the comments received by the DOL, have been fake.
+This phenomenon resembled the pattern of what happened over the net-neutrality issue.

 Here’s the rest of the story…